smirarab/pasta/README.md

 Options
 ------
 PASTA estimates alignments and ML trees from unaligned sequences using an iterative approach.
-In each iteration, it first estiamtes a multiple sequence alignment and then a ML tree is estimated on (a masked version of) the alignment.
+In each iteration, it first estimates a multiple sequence alignment and then a ML tree is estimated on (a masked version of) the alignment.
 By default PASTA performs 3 iterations, but a host of options enable changing that behavior.
 In each iteration, a divide-and-conquer strategy is used for estimating the alignment.
 The set of sequences is divided into smaller subsets, each of which is aligned using an external